The Fireclown: Themes

 The book covers various themes common to science fiction.
 Man's relationship to and reliance on technology figures in much of the philosophy of the Fireclown.
 The role of Government in regard to the truth and the role of the media in distorting that truth.
 Also various philosophical points are also raised, mainly by the Fireclown, regarding humans and their intelligence and whether that intelligence is really a necessity for survival.

 Other appearances

 The character of the Fireclown is also featured in the novel The Transformation of Miss Mavis Ming (also known as A Messiah at the End of Time).

 Michael Moorcock co-wrote a song with John Trivers and Eric Bloom called "The Great Sun Jester", which was based on a character in The Fireclown.
 The song appeared on the 1979 album Mirrors by Blue Öyster Cult.
+Also written by Bloom & Moorcock, the song "Veteran of the Psychic Wars" on the 1981 Blue Öyster Cult album "Fire of Unknown Origin" mentions "The Winds of Limbo", the novel's later title.

 Pink Floyd released a song entitled "Set the Controls for the Heart of the Sun" on their 1968 album A Saucerful of Secrets, the song title taken from The Fireclown.